watlowlib.devices¶

 DeviceInfo, PartNumber, AlarmState, LoopState,

-DiscoveryResult, …), ControllerFamily, Capability, SafetyTier,
+ControllerFamily, Capability, SafetyTier, Availability,

-helpers.
+open_device, and find_devices.
 See Controllers.

 Public surface¶